Feminism in Pakistan: 2018 – present

-The feminist movement in Pakistan entered a crucial period after 2008 with the advent of private media channels and social media.
+The feminist movement in Pakistan was altered after 2008 with the popularization of social media.
 The movement gained momentum as women were increasingly able to share their ideas and beliefs.
-Aurat March (Women Marches) are now held in numerous cities over the country.
-The subjects and issues raised by the marches include increased political participation and representation of women, gender and sexual minorities, religious minorities and other marginalized groups in Pakistan.
+Aurat March (Women Marches) are now held in numerous cities over the country, advocating for issues such as increased political participation and representation of women, gender and sexual minorities, religious minorities, and other marginalized groups in Pakistan.
 The movement has also demanded for public spaces to be made safer for women and transgender people, as well as called for an end to all violence against women and transgender people.